 Although DC is not itself named in the Schedule to the Privacy Act1, it reports to Parliament through the Minister of Innovation, Science and Economic Development of Canada (previously the Minister of Industry).
-As such, and in keeping with its designation as a Crown Corporation, DC abides by the Act and its supporting policies and directives, as established by the Treasury Board SecretariatTBS.
+As such, and in keeping with its designation as a Crown Corporation, DC abides by the Act and its supporting policies and directives, as established by TBS.